DaveAero/pands-project/README.md

 Finally, it is important to complete these steps that the python terminal knows where to locate the iris.data file.
 To accomplish this first we must ensure the python terminal is in the correct folder location.
 Before running the analysis.py program I navigate to the folder where this program is stored.
 Secondly, when loading the iris file we must give the file path from the current folder to the iris.data file.
 In this case the file path is data\iris.data.

+## Investigation into database
+the data analysis will take 2 approches on this database.
+  1. An analysis of the Iris plant specties to find trends accross all Iris plant variations
+  2. An analysis of each sub class of Iris plant, to find trends and identify areas where these plants differ.
+The 3 plant classes to be investigated are Iris Setosa, Iris Versicolor & Iris Virginica

 ### The first text analysis
 Text analysis is a very usefull tool to very quickly get an understanding of the database we are working with.
 The first test used was the head() function, this is used to see the top 5 rows of a database.
 The result of this can be printed to the command line to see the result.
 This simple test was carried out on all 4 of the databases now created (irisData, irisSetosa, irisVersicolour & irisVirginica).
 The complete function is writen as so: $print(irisData.head())